Azure-Samples/ms-identity-aspnet-daemon-webapp/README.md

 1. In Visual Studio 2017, create a new `Visual C#` `ASP.NET Web Application (.NET Framework)` project.
 In the next screen, choose the `MVC` project template.
 Also add folder and core references for `Web API` as you would be adding a Web API controller later.
 Leave the project's chosen authentication mode as the default, that is, `No Authentication`".
 2. Select the project in the **Solution Explorer** window and press the **F4** key to bring project properties.
 In the project properties, set **SSL Enabled** to be `True`.
 Note the **SSL URL**.
 You will need it when configuring this application's registration in the Azure portal.
-3. Add the following ASP.Net OWIN middleware NuGets: `Microsoft.Owin.Security.ActiveDirectory`, `Microsoft.Owin.Security.Cookies` and `Microsoft.Owin.Host.SystemWeb`, `Microsoft.IdentityModel.Protocol.Extensions`, `Microsoft.Owin.Security.OpenIdConnect` and `Microsoft.Identity.Client (preview)`.
-You will need to check the **Include prerelease** box to obtain the preview version of the `Microsoft Authentication Library (MSAL) Preview for .NET` library.
+3. Add the following ASP.Net OWIN middleware NuGets: `Microsoft.Owin.Security.ActiveDirectory`, `Microsoft.Owin.Security.Cookies` and `Microsoft.Owin.Host.SystemWeb`, `Microsoft.IdentityModel.Protocol.Extensions`, `Microsoft.Owin.Security.OpenIdConnect` and `Microsoft.Identity.Client`.
 4. In the `App_Start` folder, create a class `Startup.Auth.cs`.You will need to remove `.App_Start` from the namespace name.
 Replace the code for the `Startup` class with the code from the same file of the sample app.
 Be sure to take the whole class definition!
 The definition changes from `public class Startup` to `public partial class Startup`
 5. In `Startup.Auth.cs` resolve missing references by adding `using` statements as suggested by Visual Studio intellisense.
 6. Right-click on the project, select Add, select "Class", and in the search box enter "OWIN".
 "OWIN Startup class" will appear as a selection; select it, and name the class `Startup.cs`.